Seventh-day Adventists and Health

 Vegan Seventh-day Adventists are the healthiest group of people on the planet.

 Californians are much healthier than the average American.
-Asians and Hispanics are much healthier than the average white person in the USA.
+US Asians and Hispanics are much healthier than the average white person in the USA.
 Significance for the diabetic Odds Ratio is less than 0.0001.
 4

 (*) After adjustment for age, sex, ethnicity, education, income, physical activity, television watching, sleep habits and alcohol use.